Stanko/letters-from-sarajevo/_en/reply-four.md

 Dear dad,

 I was happy about your letter, and then mom came in to the room crying.
 She found out uncle Grujo died.
 I went with her to the authorities, for her to ask a paper which allows her to travel by train for free.
 It took a couple of hours, and they barely gave it to her.
 She traveled this morning for the funeral, and told me to watch Stane.
-He is ooutside playing with Ivica.
+He is outside playing with Ivica.
 I'm watching them playing through the window.
 I haven't told Stane where mom left.
 I just told him she will be back tomorrow.

 Two months ago we moved to "Igman", and now I'm hanging out with Siniša.
 In the beginning I was sad I left "Sutjeska", but now I'm proud to he part of "Igman".
 Boys from "Sutjeska" are attacking us cowardly with pine cones, and avoid real, open fights.
 I still haven't got a single letter from Mihajlo.
 Maybe he doesn't write to me because I became one of the *Igman*-boys, or maybe he just forgot about me.
 (I don't know why, but I think Samir did not forget me.
 He would write to me if he could.)